 In serene, earthy colours, the 35 rooms are sumptuously comfortable, with Loaf sofas to sink into, pale Scottish tweed, peacock wallpaper, huge upholstered headboards on kingsize beds, and soft carpet underfoot.
 Spacious bathrooms house good walk-in showers, Noble Isle toiletries and Moroccan-meets-Victorian-caustic-style tiling.

-This is a place where the suites are totally worth the extra outlay; they’re huge, with free-standing copper bathtubs from Fired Earth.
-We had The Dunstane Suite, a wonderful first-floor room, with rolltop bath in the bay and large bathroom, but the other suites are equally good.
-Also recommended are the Luxury King Doubles, with views from the bed to the grandiose multi-turreted 19th-century Donaldson’s school.
+This is a place where the suites are totally worth the extra outlay; they’re indulgently huge, with free-standing copper bathtubs from Fired Earth, and great for honeymooners.
+We had The Roseate Suite, a wonderful first-floor room, with rolltop bath in the bay and large bathroom, but the other suites are equally good.
+Also recommended are the Executive Rooms, with views from the bed to the grandiose multi-turreted 19th-century Donaldson’s school.
 In one there's a seating nook with more views, armchairs and a telescope.
-The Cosy Wee Doubles may be smaller, but they also have plenty of charm, character and comfort.
+The Superior Rooms may be smaller, but they also have plenty of charm, character and comfort.

 The restaurant is sitting-room comfortable, and breakfast is served here (or in your room if you prefer).
 Besides the buffet of fresh pastries and yoghurts, you can choose from a Scottish cooked breakfast, porridge with various toppings, eggs Benedict and more.
 Our pancakes were served with a tangy berry sauce, accompanied by French-press style coffee.